 PFAS Testing Services

-In 2020, ARA became the first and only NH-based laboratory certified to test drinking water samples for Per–and Polyfluoroalkyl substances (PFAS) in New Hampshire, and is now certified for PFAS analysis in MA, ME, NH, RI, & VT.
+ARA is certified to test environmental samples for Per–and Polyfluoroalkyl Substances (PFAS) in MA, ME, NH, RI, & VT.

 Our typical PFAS analysis turnaround time, TAT is 10 business days.